 High Intensity Grade Glass Bead Reflective Tape – ASTM D4956 Type 3

 In 1971, 3m introduced their “high intensity” reflective sheeting.
 This tape or sheeting is different from engineer grade in that the beads are enclosed in cells but not completely encapsulated.
 They sit in a honeycomb type hexagon cell and are sealed in by a clear or colored top coat.
 Also, instead of sitting in a metalized layer, the actual beads themselves are metalized.
 Being metalized themselves and not being encapsulated makes the beads much more reflective.
 In fact, high intensity sheeting is about three times more reflective than engineer grade sheeting.
 High intensity sheeting is very popular for sign backgrounds.
 Since cutting the tape opens up the cells and allows water to intrude it is not often used for letters or shapes.
 (NOTE- only the cells that are cut are affected.
 All other cells remain sealed.
 Plus the cells are very small) High intensity or type 3 sheeting represents the brightest tape that can be created using glass bead technology.
 Roughly 250 candelas for white.
+High intensity sheeting was and is used extensively in sign making.
+Since signs are static the material performs well.
+And the extra reflectivity allows vehicles to see it much farther away.

 Competition Enters the Glass Bead Reflective Tape Market